Productive Disposal of Nuclear Power Plant Wastes!

 Around 40 years ago, a technology was developed called an "isotopic power generator".
 Such devices used various isotopes such as Strontium-90 in an enclosed chamber.
 The concept was to have all the radiation get absorbed in the container, which then became very hot, and then various methods of generating electricity were applied to get productive use of that radiation.
 NO "chain reaction" was ever involved, so the concept was very different than in nuclear power reactors, which require such chain reactions to function.

-A variation of that approach seems compatible with the spent fuel material from nuclear reactors.
-A relatively conventional water well hole would be bored, 100 feet deep, and the device would be lowered down there.
-The hundred feet of soil and groundwater and some shielding on the device itself would eliminate any radiation hazard.
-Being 100 feet below ground, the small amounts of spent nuclear fuel in any homeowner's "well" would be extremely "secure", too.
-Heat could be captured, and then heat-exchanged (twice) to provide heating for the home and the domestic hot water as well as supplying electricity.
+Heat could be captured, and then heat-exchanged (twice) to provide heating for the home and the domestic hot water as well as supplying steam-driven turbine-generated electricity from a very small and inexpensive device.
 It seems prudent for us to adapt that 40-year-old technology to solve both the spent-nuclear-fuel-disposal problem and the overwhelming energy needs of our country.

 The Situation

-Every year, the 99 operating American nuclear power plants replace a total of around 2,000 metric tons of "spent" nuclear fuel pellets.
-During the time that nuclear power plants have been in operation in the US, a total of about 40,000 metric tons of such spent nuclear fuel has been removed from reactors.
-Where has all that nuclear material gone, you say?
-Nowhere, really!
-It is all still just sitting there, in storage sites.
 No one has really thought of any "good" place to put it all!
-The US Government has carved out Yucca Mountain, in order to collect all that existing spent nuclear fuel and store it inside that one mountain.
+The US Government has spent an enormous fortune to carved out Yucca Mountain, in order to collect all that existing spent nuclear fuel and store it inside that one mountain.
 That mountain would then be extremely radioactive for at least 490,000 years, and actually much longer.
 Does anyone know if there are any unexpected complications of storing such a huge amount of radioactive material in one place?
 No. Around 1967, Dixie Lee Ray was head of the Atomic Energy Commission (AEC), when she went on news broadcasts to "personally guarantee" the safety of all spent nuclear fuel while it is potentially dangerous.
 She did NOT mention that it would be dangerous for that 490,000 years or more!
 A year later, she was no longer head of the AEC, and a year after that, the AEC ceased to exist!
-Anything about government promises?
+Say anything about government promises?
 Like rapid response as Hurricane Katrina approached land?
 Right!

 In any case, the amount of spent nuclear fuel currently being stored is pretty huge.
 If it were all collected together, it would cover an entire football field nearly 20 feet deep.